anuragtb/pdfcpu/extract/extract.md

 # Extract

-This command lets you extract the following from a PDF input file:
+This command lets you extract the following from a PDF file:

 * [images](extract_images.md)
 * [fonts](extract_fonts.md)